elastic/opentelemetry/docs/kubernetes/operator/README.md

  --values <updated_values_file> --version <updated_version>
 ```

-If [cert-manager integration](#cert-manager) is disabled, helm will generate a new self-signed TLS certificate with every update, even if there are no actual changes to apply.
+If [cert-manager integration](#cert-manager) is disabled, Helm generates a new self-signed TLS certificate with every update, even if there are no actual changes to apply.

 <a name="custom-configuration"></a>